FactoryRally/hardware/howToUse.md

 # MQTT-Subscriber

-The Subscriber need to be started in or before `Lobby` state (later is not possible due to API restrictions).
+The Subscriber needs to be started in or before `Lobby` state (later is not possible due to API restrictions).

 ```
 python3 MQTTReceiver.py